guyinatuxedo/nightmare/modules/04-bof_variable/csaw18_boi/Readme.md

 ```

 Here we can see that according to Ghidra input is stored at offset `-0x38`.
-We can see that target is stored at offset `-0x24`.
+We can see that the target is stored at offset `-0x24`.
 This means that there is a `0x14` byte difference between the two values.
-Sice we can write `0x18` bytes, that means we can fill up the `0x14` byte difference and overwrite four bytes (`0x18 - 0x14 = 4`) of `target`, and since integers are four bytes we can overwrite.
-Here the bug is it is letting us write `0x18` bytes worth of data to a `0x14` byte space, and `0x4` bytes of data are overflowing into the `target` variable which gives us the ability to change what it is.
+Since we can write `0x18` bytes, that means we can fill up the `0x14` byte difference and overwrite four bytes (`0x18 - 0x14 = 4`) of `target` with a buffer overflow attack, and since integers are four bytes we can overwrite.
+Here the bug is letting us write `0x18` bytes worth of data to a `0x14` byte space, and `0x4` bytes of data are overflowing into the `target` variable which gives us the ability to change what it is.
 Taking a look at the memory layout in gdb gives us a better description.
 We set a breakpoint for directly after the `read` call and see what the memory looks like:

 ```
 gdb ./boi